 |Subject Overview:|| |

 Our central question in this subject will be the extent to which our everyday experiences are determined by the nature of the world itself versus the extent to which they're determined by the structure of our own minds.
 Our approach to this question will be multi-faceted, drawing on philosophical texts, films and literary works, as well as our personal experiences.
 In Topic 1, Our Access to the External World v.
 The External World In-Itself, we'll discuss Realism, Idealism, and Skepticism.
 Is the world really as it seems intuitively to be to us (Realism) or is it just a projection of our minds (Idealism).
-The starting point of our discussion will be the film Inception.
-In Unit 2, The Nature of Material Objects, we'll ask whether the world comes ready made with objects such as trees, rocks, and coke bottles or whether objects are constructed out of our responses to the world.
-We'll watch the film The Gods Must Be Crazy and discuss the extent to which our individuation of the world into objects is influenced by our cultural background.
-In Unit 3, Modality: Necessity & Possibility, we'll ask whether there are necessary facts (e.g. Necessarily 2+2=4) and possibility facts (e.g. Possibly I'll visit Sydney next month) independent of us or whether necessity and possibility arise from our way of viewing the world.
-We'll watch the film Sliding Doors.
-In Unit 4, Time, we'll look at the nature of time.
+In topic 2, the nature of the self, we'll examine (i) what changes you can undergo and still remain yourself, (ii) the extent to which your personality and mind are constructed by you vs. being given to you by nature or upbringing, and (iii) whether genuine relationships exist between you and others or whether it's mostly a projection on your part.
+In topic 3, the nature of time, we'll examine time.
 Does only the present moment exist or does reality consist of many moments of time - some past, some present, and some future?
 Is there really any such thing as time or is it, as Kant says, just a feature of our minds?
 Does contemporary physics show there's no such thing as time, or is there a way to reconcile the findings of physics with our intuitive view that time exists?
 In Topic 3, Event and Causation, we'll look at different philosophical accounts of events and causation.
 We'll ask questions such as: Are any events instantaneous?
 Do all events involve change?
 Is causation a necessary relation of a contingent one?

 |Learning Outcomes:|| |